Home

 Past conversations can be resumed from the JSONL logs with /resume or by right-clicking an agent.
 This makes the /resume interaction per-agent, unlike in Claude Code.

 Isomux persists every conversation forever by design.
-My ~/.isomux/ is 22MB.
+My ~/.isomux/ is 22MB (Update: it's now at 120MB as of Apr 20).
 You never know when it could be useful.

 The SDK stream event loop